No, B12 isn’t a boy band from the 90’s.

 For two: Rarely, do I supplement B12 on its own.

 Even in vitamin research, it’s relatively hard to find B12 studies that don’t somehow incorporate other B vitamins into their experiment models.
-However, I’m confident we have enough valid research to identify the bio-mechanics & benefits of B12.
+However, I’m confident we have enough valid research to identify the bio-mechanics and benefits of B12.

 Yet, I am not yet elderly (despite being wise far beyond my years) and I consume adequate amounts of dietary B12.
 So you can say my experience with Vitamin B12 is summed up by my daily ability to think.

 This isn’t to say that I felt nothing after attempting significant doses of cobalamin.
-B12, as an “energy vitamin,” is commonly found in “energizing” supplement stacks, many of which accomplish what they claim to do: Increase energy & focus.
+B12, as an “energy vitamin,” is commonly found in “energizing” supplement stacks, many of which accomplish what they claim to do: Increase energy and focus.

-In this format, B12 and company do seem to energize my mindpower, cognition, & concentration.
+In this format, B12 and company do seem to energize my mindpower, cognition, and concentration.
 The problem is: It’s hard to determine how much of a role B12 plays in this.
-After all, B12 is commonly stacked with B6, which also increases energy & mood, and that, frankly, I have more confidence in as a true nootropic–one that doesn’t require initial states of vitamin deficiency to be felt.
+After all, B12 is commonly stacked with B6, which also increases energy and mood, and that, frankly, I have more confidence in as a true nootropic–one that doesn’t require initial states of vitamin deficiency to be felt.

 With that in mind, I like the idea of supplementing complete B Vitamin complexes more so than standalone B12.
-Not only does this seem to round out all the edges on B Vitamin-related cognition, but it accomplishes the potential synergy between B12 & other B vitamins.
+Not only does this seem to round out all the edges on B Vitamin-related cognition, but it accomplishes the potential synergy between B12 and other B vitamins.